Tchenzie/machine_vision_project/README.md

 Our goal was to make a Neato solve a simple maze by using its camera to detect tape paths on the floor.
 We were inspired by search-and-rescue robots, which must navigate unknown environments using real-time path-planning to locate an object or a person.

+We used this maze to test our code:
 ![Neato test maze](/machine_vision/machine_vision/test_maze.jpg)

 ## Methods